highlight/highlight.io/docs-content/getting-started/fullstack-frameworks/next-js/1_overview.md

 The Highlight Next.js SDK adds additional features to Highlight, including:

--   server-side error monitoring and linking to Highlight sessions: [Highlight()](https://google.com)
+-   server-side error monitoring and linking to Highlight sessions

--   automatic configuration of source map uploads: [withHighlightConfig()](https://google.com)
+-   automatic configuration of source map uploads

--   automatic proxying for Highlight requests using Next.js rewrites: [withHighlightConfig()](https://google.com)
+-   automatic proxying for Highlight requests using Next.js rewrites

 ## Getting Started

-The features in this SDK require the Highlight client SDK to be installed, so please follow the [Next.js](../../3_client-sdk/nextjs.md) instructions if you have not yet done so.
+The features in this SDK require the Highlight client SDK to be installed, so please follow the [Next.js](../../3_client-sdk/nextjs.md) frontend instructions if you have not yet done so.

 For server-side linking to Highlight sessions, your call to `H.init` should include the `tracingOrigins` setting.
-If you're going to use `withHighlightConfig` and proxy your Highlight requests with a rewrite, you should set `backendUrl`.
-See [H.init()](https://google.com) for more details.
+If you're going to use `withHighlightConfig` and proxy your Highlight requests with a rewrite, you should also set `backendUrl`.
+See [H.init()](../../../sdk/client.md) for more details.

 ```hint
 Using the new `/app` directory in Next.js 13?
 Refer to [this guide](./next-13-considerations.md) to ensure you're using a client component.